crossjam/mpr/content/focal-fossa-pi.md

 With [handy installation instructions][2] to boot.

-Long term readers may remember that I put together [a stack of Raspberry Pis][3] just for run one Christmas season.
+Long term readers may remember that I put together [a stack of Raspberry Pis][3] just for fun one Christmas season.
 They haven’t been doing much since, but because I’m a heavy user of Ubuntu at work, maybe I can get more mileage out of them.

 [1]: https://ubuntu.com/download/raspberry-pi
 [2]: https://ubuntu.com/tutorials/how-to-install-ubuntu-on-your-raspberry-pi